khjtony/khjtony.github.io/_posts/2015-03-08-Project-NaughtyBall.markdown

 * [MIT](http://opensource.org/licenses/MIT)

 -------------
-Our Project: NaughtyBall has reached end of winter quarter 2015, but we will continually work on it until the day it become the one that we like.
+Our Project: NaughtyBall has reached its end of winter quarter 2015 due to the end of the design course it belongs to.